-Unlike their conventional siblings, electric vehicles don’t depend on combustible engines.
-Instead, when you pop the hood of an electric car, you’ll see an electric motor, powered by a massive battery pack, often located in the undercarriage of the vehicle.
+Unlike their conventional siblings, electric vehicles do not depend on combustible engines.
+Instead, when you pop the hood of an electric car, you see an electric motor, powered by a massive battery pack, often located in the undercarriage of the vehicle.

 Car enthusiasts choose electric cars for many reasons.
 Some buy them because of their environmentally friendly reputation, and other people switch to electric automobiles to save gasoline dollars.
 But is an electric car right for you?
 Whatever your reason for considering this option, you should know about how to get an electric vehicle insured.

 Robert Anderson invented the first electric car in 1832, but only in recent decades have electric cars become major contenders in the automobile industry.
 In the past, electric cars could only travel short distances on a single charge – 100 miles or less – and most consumers couldn’t afford the lofty sticker prices.
 But today, many electric vehicles cost less than $40,000 and some have a range of more than 370 miles on a single charge.
 Setting up a home charging station costs just $200-$1,000, and you can juice up on the road at pay charging stations from coast to coast.

 Typically, electric cars have higher insurance rates than their conventional equivalents.

 Coverage for electric vehicles is higher because they cost more than conventional cars, sustain damage more easily and cost more to repair.
 So, if you total an electric car, the insurer must pay a higher claim compared to the payout for an equivalent conventional automobile.
 And, if a fender bender damages an electric car’s battery pack, the insurance carrier may have to pay $15,000 or more to replace it.

 How much does electric car insurance cost?

 Although electric automobiles typically cost more to insure than their gas-guzzling counterparts, we requested quotes on several makes and were pleasantly surprised at the affordable rates we received.